loreweaver-xyz/llm-weaver/README.md

 - **AI-Driven MMO NPC Interactions:** Enhancing MMO experiences by enabling NPCs to have contextually relevant interactions with players based on past encounters.

+## How to Use

+Follow the crate level documentation in [lib.rs](https://docs.rs/loreweaver/latest/loreweaver/) for a detailed explanation of how to use the library.

 ## Contribution

 If you are passioniate about this project, please feel free to fork the repository and submit pull requests for enhancements, bug fixes, or additional features.